markhull/A1icia/docs/centralinstallation.md

 Note: If you need to install any of the above packages, you should probably use your distro's repositories to do so, but as always, YMMV.

+Note: Be sure to read [Notes on A1icia Central's File Descriptor Usage](https://github.com/markhull/A1icia/wiki/Notes-on-A1icia-Central's-File-Descriptor-Usage) in the Wiki.